3ev/typo3-utils/README.md

 ##Usage

-See each of the classes in the `src/` directory what's available and usage examples.
+See each of the classes in the `src/` directory for what's available and usage examples.

 ##License